 Application for research funding by Winetech

-Winetech acts in the interest of the South African wine industry.
-It will be guided, in the consideration of any application, by whether the specific research or innovation will contribute to the creation and application of knowledge and / or technologies that can result in benefits for the industry.
+WINETECH acts in the interest of the SA Wine Industry and will be guided, in the consideration of any application, by whether the specific research, technology transfer or training will contribute to the creation and application of technology which may result in winning advantages in the marketplace.

 WINETECH Terms and Conditions